burrrata/cryptoeconomics.study_rust_edition/README.md

-# Cryptoeconomics.study Follow Along
+# Cryptoeconomics.Study Follow Along
-a book that follows along with the lecture videos
+A Rust book that will (hopefully) follow along with these lecture videos and code.

-## Current Sources of Truth
+## Cryptoeconomics.Study Materials

 Code
 - https://github.com/cryptoeconomics-study/code